by Melanie Benson Strick

 Avoidance is only going to make your financial prowess weak.
 Most Avoiders simply need an easy-to-use system to stay on top of their cash flow so they can make better decisions.
 But it’s also about making the commitment to be a good financial steward and have ongoing reviews of your books.

 Take time to develop a regular practice of tracking your cash flow.
 It’s a muscle that will make you a better business owner!

 Mistake #3: Over (or Under) Delegating Bookkeeping

 The third mistake made around money is not having a good bookkeeping process.
-Many entrepreneurs are fearful of letting go and hiring a good bookkeeper to keep them on track (which in turn leads to the avoidance issues.)
-But I’ve also discovered that once you do have a good bookkeeper that some small business owners will over delegate (which often leads to corruption or costly mistakes.)
+Many entrepreneurs are fearful of letting go and hiring a good bookkeeper to keep them on track (which in turn leads to avoidance issues.)
+But I’ve also discovered that once you do have a good bookkeeper that some small business owners will over-delegate (which often leads to corruption or costly mistakes.)

 Delegating the routine bookkeeping activities like reconciling your transactions against your bank statement can free up valuable time.
 But you have to stay in control of your financials with regular reviews of your financial statements.
 Be sure to always have at least two people who touch your books – a bookkeeper and an accountant – to avoid mismanagement.

 Be sure to have a monthly or weekly review with your bookkeeping team.
 Reviewing your financial dashboard is a job you can’t afford to avoid.